Duomo (San Romolo)

 the left of the portico is the entrance to a nice little cemetery with

-some odd and interesting stones and buildings.
+some odd and interesting stones and tombs.

 Small and tall with three pietra serena arched deep chapels on each side.